Sesame Squash Brûlée

-- Caramelizing the sugar: You don’t need a culinary torch to caramelize the sugar – although you certainly can use one if you have one.
+- Caramelizing the sugar: You don’t need a culinary torch to caramelize the sugar – although you certainly can use one.
 Rather, just place the ovenproof dishes under the broiler.
 It took about 45 seconds for the sugar to caramelize in my oven – it make take you more or less time.
 Just be sure to keep an eye on the dishes to make sure the sugar doesn’t burn.
-Also: Your broiler may heat unevenly so you may need to rotate or move the dishes to ensure even heating.
+Remember: Your broiler may heat unevenly so you may need to rotate or move the dishes to ensure even heating.

-- 2 15-0unce cans cooked squash (or 3 cups prepared and pureed squash)
+- 2 15-ounce cans cooked squash (or 3 cups prepared and pureed squash)

 - 4 tablespoons butter, melted